McCannLab/spatial_fingerprints/inst/julia/README.md

-# Nature Food Julia code part
+# Julia code part for simulation using ML

-- `helpers.jl`: core functions
+- `helpers.jl`: core functions,
-- `scripts.jl`: call core function to do simulation
+- `scripts.jl`: call core function to do simulation,
-- `install.packages.jl` install packages needed
+- `install.packages.jl` install packages needed,
-- `main.jl` for increasing number of bio-tracers
+- `main.jl` for increasing number of bio-tracers,
-- `main2.jl` was used for noise and training set size
+- `main2.jl` was used for noise and training set size.

-Plot were done in R. see XXX
+Plot were done in R.

 ## simulations